Edmonds College Logo

 Credits: 5.0

 Course examines how laws and policies affect professional practice in educational and social programs.
 Societal influences that impact professional individuals, and the young children, youth, and families they serve, are constructed in the context of culture, ethnicity, socioeconomic status, gender, sexual identity, and disabilities.
-Prerequisite(s): Admission to BAS Program.
+Prerequisite(s): Admittance to the Child, Youth and Family Studies program is required to take this course.

 Course Level Objectives